recryptproject/qtumbook/part2/erc20-token.md

 # ERC20 Token

-In this chapter we will deploy an ERC20 token on QTUM.
+In this chapter we will deploy an ERC20 token on RECRYPT.
 All ERC20 compliant token contracts support a common set of methods:

 ```
 contract ERC20 {